A look at aged care through the eyes of our trainers.

 There’s also been an evolution in where aged care work is taking place, along with the skills required, discussed by Sally:

 “Aged care isn’t just happening in facilities, many older people are wanting to stay in their homes so there’s a greater need for ‘community care workers’ assisting the aged and the disabled to remain in the comfort of their homes.
 What’s more, facilities have given greater attention to the social wellbeing of their residents.
 I have noticed a demand for qualified ‘Leisure and Health staff’ to provide activities and programs which empower and stimulate older and disabled people.”

 While the industry changes and adapts, the fundamental importance of aged care workers remains intact – and is increasingly relevant.

 In fact, according to the Future of Australia’s aged care sector workforce report by the Australian Human Rights Commission, the number of Australians aged 65 and over will increase to 22.9 per cent of the total population by 2055.

 As a result, more demand on aged care services is expected – and further good news for care workers is that unlike in other industries, where automation is causing worries over job stability, technology is seen as less of a threat.

 Caring for anyone, the elderly included, is a human behaviour which enriches the lives of those both receiving and giving.
 Aged care proves to be more than just a ‘job’ but rather a fundamental and extremely important role which plays an integral part in society as whole.

-The trainers at Selmar are acutely aware of the impact this important role plays and make it their mission to train their students on how to provide the highest quality of care delivered with respect and integrity.
+The passionate trainers at Selmar are acutely aware of the impact this important role plays and make it their mission to train their students on how to provide the highest quality of care delivered with respect and integrity.